-have an offer for 1000 an acre is this fair or should i hold out
+Have an offer for 1000 an acre.
+Is this fair or should I hold out?

-Where are they ?
+Where are they?

 If you have more than just a few acres, maybe you could sell 1/4 or 1/2 of it.

 Another consideration is if this offer is for leased or unleased acres.
 If the acres are at present unleased, I would subtract the amount that I think I could lease the acres for from the amount offered.
 If unleased they may buy your acres and lease them to someone for 1/3 or more of the purchase price and if a well is drilled recover the rest of the purchase price with the first check.
-As Mr. Underwood says, we don't know your situation.
-If the acres were subject to a fresh 5 year lease at 1/6 royalty for example, without beneficial clauses such as pugh/ depth severance clause, I would expect low offers and I would not consider them to be out of line as the purchaser will be bound to a lease that would not be as valuable to them as the lease they could have negotiated and certainly not as good as the acres being unleased which they could sell to the operator and retain an override.
+As Mr. Underwood says, we don’t know your situation.
+If the acres were subject to a fresh 5 year lease at 1/6 royalty for example, without beneficial clauses such as pugh/depth severance clause, I would expect low offers and I would not consider them to be out of line as the purchaser will be bound to a lease that would not be as valuable to them as the lease they could have negotiated and certainly not as good as the acres being unleased which they could sell to the operator and retain an override.
 As with anything here, the more information you give, the better the advice you get.

-I see that 34 is leased to bear cat is the other leased ?
+I see that 34 is leased to Bear Cat.
+Is the other leased?

-I am not sure what the situsaiton is over there, but there has been a lot of lease transfers in the last few years.
+I am not sure what the situation is over there, but there has been a lot of lease transfers in the last few years.
 Also seem like there are quite a few plugged vertical wells.

 You might want to ask all these gentlemen offering advice what they would pay for them.